-It was late afternoon, a pale sun working its way through her transparent curtains and casting long shadows into her living room.
-The shadows created by the vases in her windows and running right across her round dining-room table where she sat writing Christmas cards.
-Her fake Louis XVI clock chimed only once, it was a quarter to four.
-The cards to be mailed before the middle of the month the Post Office had told her.
-She still had a few to go, though the list got smaller every year as people, mainly older neighbours, had moved away, died or simply disappeared.
-She barely spoke to the remaining ones during the rest of the year, but ritual obliged her to send that piece of paper containing all too evident wishes and even though in some cases they would live less than fifty yards away and a handshake or a knock on their door would have been much more genuine.
-And then there were the few former colleagues from her pastry shop days, or the car dealership where her husband still works.
-Or the people she and her husband had met more recently, on bus tours or the odd river cruise.
+It was late afternoon, a pale sun worked its way through her transparent curtains casting long shadows into her living room.
+Shadows created by the vases placed in front of her windows and running right across her round dining-room table, where she sat writing Christmas cards.
+Her fake Louis XVI clock chimed only once, it was a quarter to four and the cards to be mailed before the middle of the month the Post Office had informed her.
+She still had a few left to write even though her list got smaller every year as people, mainly older neighbours, had moved away, died or simply disappeared.
+She barely spoke to those who still remained during the rest of the year but ritual obliged her to send that piece of paper containing all her banal wishes even though in some cases they lived less than fifty yards away and a handshake or a knock on their door would have been much more sincere and genuine.
+And then of course there were the few former colleagues from her pastry shop days or the car dealership where her husband still works.
+Plus the people she and her husband had met more recently, on bus tours or the odd river cruise.
 But that was pretty well it and yet a huge job, taken very seriously by her.

-Then again she took everything very seriously, it's her character.
-She’d just changed her radio to some mid-century nostalgia piece, the music pleasing her as she remembered how her mother had hummed along with the same tune when she was a small child, allowing her to do her homework at the dining room table next to her, not upstairs, in her own room, which was unheated and where in winter she would sleep with vapour rising from her mouth.
-That was when they were home alone and her mother more relaxed, her father at work for once or else frequenting pubs where he laid down the law and ran conversations on religion, on politics or on corporate abuse.
-Her mother taking time off work when she was sure he wouldn’t be home so she wouldn’t bump into him and could do what she, that daughter, was doing at what would have been the same time of year, early November or so.
-Also the hour her mother would prepare supper on the off chance her father would show up on time, though either way they rarely had supper at precisely 6.00 pm like everyone else in town, which bothered her, not fond of being different as if in that alone there was reassurance to be found.
-Her father not showing up representing moments of short-lived peace for both women but something they could never be sure of till late and so in the end really no peace at all, the waiting getting tense as evenings wore on.
+Then again she's the type of person who takes everything very seriously, it's her character.
+She’d just moved her radio dial to receive some mid-century nostalgia piece, the music pleasing her as she remembered how her mother had hummed along with it when she was small, allowing her to do her homework seated at the dining room table next to her, not upstairs in her own room, which was unheated and where in winter she would sleep with vapour rising from her mouth all through the dark cold night.
+And only when they were home alone and her mother more relaxed, her father at work for once or else frequenting pubs where he laid down the law and ran conversations on religion, on politics or on real or imagined corporate abuse.
+Her mother taking time off work only when she was sure that he wouldn’t be home so she wouldn’t bump into him and could do what she wanted.
+This would have been the same time of year, early November or so.
+And aso the hour her mother would still prepare supper on the off chance her father would show up on time, though either way they rarely had supper at precisely 6.00 pm like everyone else in town, which bothered her, not her mother, not fond of being different and as if in that alone there was reassurance to be found.
+Her father by not showing up offering moments of short-lived peace for both women, but something they could never be sure of till later on in the veneing and so in the end really no peace at all, waiting for him getting tenser and tenser as those evenings wore on.
 It was why once married, she got on so well with her own husband, a man rather more settled and sensible than her father.
-She had made sure of that, searching behind those light blue eyes of his, trying to read his mind and to establish his mood, his stability, quite soon after acquainting him.
+She had made sure of that long ago searching behind those light blue eyes of his, trying to read his mind and to establish his mood, his stability, quite soon after acquainting him.

 The air today thin as then, thin as those transparent living room curtains, the heating switched on, but only a tad.
 In the kitchen water nearly boiling so she could get up to finish preparing herself a small cup of tea, when she had only just sat down back from attending to the radio.
 She didn’t feel like listening to the scientific nonsense that had followed the previous show, preferring something easy and familiar, jazz by Bing Crosby, old-style and not so harsh, or possibly something classical by Strauss.
 Yes, a waltz figure-skaters practiced to when she was young with her never getting a pair of skates of her own as nobody wanted to go to a rink with her and stand there for hours, while on blades she would try and learn how to ice dance.
 And speaking of science, of course she knows that light, just like people, consists of matter and moves just like us, except much, much faster.
 She knew this when she was a little girl and something that was evidenced by those small sparks in her closed eyes, shining on and on and by themselves, long after she had switched off her reading lamp, upstairs in the dark.
 She definitely needed no proof of that phenomenon by Einstein, some smart radio host or anyone else.
 Not now not then, the years her parents would only come to verbal blows downstairs: very intelligent these two, but always at odds because her father drank too much and without fail would manage to make her mother very cross, who, next day, would stay on at work as long as she could, working late to avoid confronting him again.
 She was an insurance agent, making up for this by staying home on other days or whenever she could.
 As soon as possible getting her daughter out of the house and into an anodyne job and responsible in this manner for the lass not going on to study to keep her from a father and husband reigning and raging between jobs landed and lost.
 A man unable to deal with authority it seemed, though clearly having no problem dishing it out.
 Not that he was a bad, bad apple, hitting the two of them or worse.
 It was just that he was severely self-absorbed, constantly berating his wife when not belittling his daughter, life being what it is better off perhaps had he not married at all.
 He had a degree in history, even taught for a while, but his temperament always tripped him up: he loved issues and causes but found people a nuisance, including them, his family as it turned out.
 The reason she herself came to feel like a living and breathing inconvenience, many, many times wishing she was invisible so both her parents would fail to notice her at all.
 Now, looking back at things, explaining her mother’s attitude towards her and the aversion they both developed against people with the smarts, like that father and husband, irascible, harsh.